growthwp/wordpress-learning-resources/things-everyone-should-know-2023.md

 ---

-_To note, these are tools/paradigms that one should irrespective of their seniority._
+_To note, these are tools/paradigms that one should know irrespective of their seniority._

 ## Tooling